🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $V = \frac{d_{\text{barrier}}}{k} = \frac{50}{1.4} = 35.7$ V

-Answer: Required voltage = 35.7 V (in practice36-40V)
+Answer: required voltage = 35.7 V (36–40 V in practice)

-Exercise3.3 (Easy): Surface Treatment Technology Selection
+Exercise 3.3 (Easy): Selecting a Surface Treatment Technology

 Show Solution

-Exercise3.4 (Medium): Improving Throwing Power
+Exercise 3.4 (Medium): Improving Throwing Power

 Show Solution

-Improvement Methods:
+Improvement methods:

-2. Add leveling agent
+2. Add a leveling agent

-3. Enhanced bath agitation
+3. Increase bath agitation

-• Implementation: Aeration, sample rotation, pump circulation
+• Implementation: aeration, sample rotation, pump circulation

-Expected effect: Thickness ratio 25:15 → 22:18 range (uniformity 60% → 82%)
+Expected result: thickness ratio improves from 25:15 to about 22:18 (uniformity 60% → 82%)

-Exercise 3.5 (Medium): Ion Implantation Dose Calculation
+Exercise 3.5 (Medium): Calculating the Ion Implantation Dose

 Show Solution

-Calculation Procedure:
+Calculation steps:

 $$C_{\text{peak}} = \frac{\Phi}{\sqrt{2\pi} \Delta R_p}$$

-In the problem, x = 50 nm ≠ Rp = 80 nm, so:
+In this problem, x = 50 nm ≠ Rp = 80 nm, so:

 $$C(50) = \frac{\Phi}{\sqrt{2\pi} \cdot 24} \exp\left(-\frac{(50 - 80)^2}{2 \times 24^2}\right)$$